-Curricular Practical Training is a work authorization that permits international students with F-1 visa status the opportunity to gain practical experience and training by working off campus in a job in their field of study during the summer.
+Curricular Practical Training is a work authorization that permits international students with F-1 visa status the opportunity to gain practical experience and training by working off campus in a job in their field of study during the fall and spring semesters and summer.

 Can my academic advisor sign my CPT form?

-No, only the dean of Registration Services can sign your CPT request form.
+No, only Registration Services can sign your CPT request form.

-Do I have to apply for CPT while receiving Guaranteed Summer Funding?
+Do I have to apply for CPT while receiving Columbia Summer Funding?

-Yes, eligible students can use their summer internship under the guaranteed summer funding program for CPT.
+Yes, eligible students can use their summer internship under the Columbia Summer Funding program for CPT.